Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 The right tool affects three things: coverage, product waste, and hygiene.
 A good applicator spreads your mask evenly without absorbing precious ingredients.

 Turmeric masks are especially tool-sensitive.
 The yellow pigment stains porous materials quickly.
-Using the wrong applicator can ruin brushes and waste expensive products.
+Using the wrong applicator can ruin brushes and waste products.

 Most people default to using their fingers.
 This works but isn't ideal.
 Your skin absorbs some of the mask, and turmeric temporarily stains fingernails and cuticles.